runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 `-FOO`, `BAR-`, `FOO--BAR`.
 Stylistically, modules names are usually all uppercase with hyphens separating words, but this is not strictly enforced.

-Some examples modules include an empty module:
+Some example modules include an empty module:

 ```k
 module LESSON-05-A